 We prefer buying from people and companies we trust.
 And trust is developed over time, on the basis of familiarity and experience.

-Now, all of this serves as a rather lengthy introduction to the real topic under consideration: the power of testimonials in advertising and marketing.
+Now, all of this serves as a rather lengthy introduction to the real topic under consideration: the power of real people stories in advertising and marketing.

 Perhaps you’ve created commercials built around customer testimonials.
 Hopefully, they worked well for you.
 Unfortunately, even the most well-meaning customer, reading from a script, can be reduced to ridiculous in seconds.
 Even worse is the spot that purports to feature a “satisfied customer,” played by a staff announcer or an office assistant coaxed into the production studio to voice the role.
 (Incidentally, fraudulent testimonials, no matter how innocuous or well-intentioned, violate the Federal Trade Commission’s Truth-in-Advertising laws.
 Google it.)

-Roy H. Williams likens testimonials to nitroglycerine.
+A valued mentor, Roy H. Williams*, likens testimonials to nitroglycerine.
 Done well, they’ll produce explosive results.
 Done poorly, they’ll blow up in your face.
-Let me illustrate.

-Fortunately the client realized that even though Meredith’s story is true, the spot sounded more like shilling than storytelling.
-They asked me if I could come up with a better spot.
+Fortunately, the client realized that even though Meredith’s story is true, the message sounded contrived or forced.
+They asked me if I could come up with a better presentation.

 So, I arranged to interview Meredith.
 We had a casual, comfortable conversation over coffee.
-In the space of 30 minutes, she told me her story.
-I subsequently interviewed both Dr. Leach and his nurse, Rhonda, to get their side of Meredith’s story.
-Armed with nearly an hour’s worth of audio, I began editing and weaving together three stories into one.
+In the space of 30 minutes, she shared her story.
+Later, I interviewed both Dr. Leach and his nurse, Rhonda, to get their side of Meredith’s story.
+Then, armed with nearly an hour’s worth of audio, I began editing the audio files, weaving together the three stories into one.
 Here’s how it turned out:

-Hear a difference?
-It’s the same set of facts in both spots.
-But while one just talks at you, the other grabs you and pulls you into the story.
+Hear the difference?
+Of course, you do.
+It’s the same set of facts in both spots but while one just talks at you, the other grabs you and pulls you into the story.
 It’s authentic, believable, engaging…and effective!

 Word-of-mouth is powerful.
-And radio, the only pure audio medium, is uniquely suited to telling your story.
-I look forward to hearing yours.
+And radio, the only pure audio medium, is uniquely suited to sharing your story with new prospects and future customers.